EllieChen-Git/Aussie-Beauty-Market/README.md

   has_one_attached :pic
   has_one :purchase, dependent: :destroy
 ```
--	Listings belong to (1) users and (2) locations, listings only accept nested attributes for locations (suburbs, postcode and states).
+-	Listings belong to (1) users and (2) locations, and listings also accept nested attributes for locations (suburbs, postcode and states).
 -	Every listing can have many questions, and once a listing is deleted, the questions attached to it will also be removed.
--	Listing can only have one purchase as every listing on ABM is a unique item.
-Once it is purchased, it is no longer available.
+-	Listing can only have one purchase, as every listing on ABM is a unique item.
+Once a listing is purchased, it is no longer available to other users.
 -	Listings also have its listing picture attached to active storage.

 __Question Model – Stores questions to a listing__